RhahiSpace/web-repl/content/mission/first-flight.md

 ## Fly to the Karman line

-Our mission objective is to fly a rocket to a Karman line (100 km).
+Our mission objective is to fly a rocket to the Karman line (100 km).
 This is an easy mission; no re-usability, no guidance, just keep the pointy end up.

-For rocket nerd's perspective, it would be quite a boring mission: Reach the Karman line.
+For a rocket nerd's perspective, it would be quite a boring mission.
 However, for a software nerd's objective, there will be some more exciting motions behind the scenes.

 ### Objectives

 1. Reach the Karman line.
-1. Log rocket's debug messages and other telemetry (altitude, speed, etc.)
+1. Log the rocket's debug messages and other telemetry (altitude, speed, etc.)
 1. Implement test scripts (runtests.jl) to test against regressions in library functions.
-1. This is now a public project.
-Learn how to work cameras for some public footage and create photo/video records.
+1.Learn how to work cameras for some public footage and create photo/video records.

 Step 3 here is the most crucial one.
-As I iterate and develop, the unstable codebase can suffer regression.
-Testing the code reduces the mistakes and assures quality of the software.
+I do not know if the functions I create are going to work well.
+As I run the rockets, I will have to go back and fix them.
+In this unstable code base, regression is common -- features that worked in the past might break later.
+To remedy this situation, I need to test my code and do it often.

 ## Mission plan